John Henry Taylor

 John Henry Taylor is a postgraduate researcher.

-His main interests are in philosophy of mind and metaphysics but he also has interests in cognitive science and Kantian ethics.
+His main research interests are in philosophy of psychology, cognitive science and philosophy of mind, but he also has interests in metaphysics.

 Professor E. J. Lowe and Dr. S. C. Gibb.

 Taylor, J. H. (2013a).
 “Is Consciousness Science Fundamentally Flawed?”
 Journal of Consciousness Studies.
 Vol.20: No.3-4, pp.203-221.

 Taylor, J. H. (2013b).
 “In Defence of Powerful Qualities.”
 Metaphysica.
 Vol. 14, pp.93-107

 Taylor, J. H. (2013c).
 “Is the Grain of Vision Finer than the Grain of Attention?
 Response to Block.”
 Thought: a Journal of Philosophy.
 Vol.2: No.1, pp.20-28.

 Taylor, J. H. (2013d).
 “Physicalism and Phenomenal Concepts: Bringing Ontology and Philosophy of Mind Together.”
 Philosophia.
 DOI: 10.1007/s11406-013-9458-x

 Taylor, J. H. (Forthcoming).
 “Is Attention Necessary and Sufficient for Phenomenal Consciousness?”
 Journal of Consciousness Studies.

 Taylor, J. H. (Forthcoming).
 “Review of After Physicalism by Benedikt Paul Göcke (ed.).”
 Mind.

 External reviewer for the Journal of Consciousness Studies.